 Repeat many times over

-Is there a fear you need to overcome this week that is currently holding you back?
-One project that you need to tackle to help get you where you need to be?
-So what are you waiting for – hop to it!!!
+Is there a fear you need to overcome this week that is holding you back?
+Is there one project you need to tackle to get you where you need to be?